mitre-ace-direct/ace-direct/iam/README.md

 #### Problem 8

+General tomcat errors are occuring.

+#### Solution 8

-General debugging tip - run `tail -f /opt/tomcat/logs/catalina.out`, this will provide information about Tomcat errors.
+General debugging tip - run `tail -f /opt/tomcat/logs/catalina.out`, this will provide information about tomcat errors while it is executing.

 ---